Table of Contents

 What is Data Fabric?

-Data Fabric is an architectural approach that enables organizations to break down data silos and make sure all data is governed, accessible, and secure.
+Data Fabric is an architectural approach that enables organizations to break down data silos and ensure all data is governed, accessible, and secure.
+In simple terms, the data fabric definition refers to a framework that integrates all your data systems, allowing seamless data management and analytics.

 This is achieved using a virtualization layer to aggregate access, then utilizing robust data integration tools to create a data catalog.